 Look at the big picture here if you tend to have ups and downs.
 If you have two or three weeks of feeling low each month, and it’s been going on for half the year, then you are really looking at a six-month period.
 It’s time to reach out for help.

 [Know you are depressed, but scared to go to a therapist’s office?
-Why not try Skype therapy from the comfort of your own home?].
+Why not try online therapy from the comfort of your own home?].